 - Activated Coconut Charcoal: is a highly absorbent material with millions of tiny pores that can capture, bind, and remove up to 100 times the charcoal’s own weight in toxins.
 I took this to help to alleviate some of the negative side effects from the drugs and to mop up all the toxins.

 - Essential oils: I also diffused lots of different essential oils.
 Eucalyptus is powerful; it offers antiseptic, antibacterial and antiviral properties.
 It’s often used as a decongestant for fever, flu, coughs, sinus and disinfecting rooms.
 Lavender is favoured for its antiviral, antiseptic and antifungal properties.
 Lemon has astringent and antiseptic properties; it’s great for clearing the head, energising an aching body and boosting circulation.
 Tea-tree is a household all-rounder as it holds antiseptic, antifungal, antibiotic and antiviral properties.
+You can read a comprehensive guide to essential oils here.

 - Rest: this might go without saying, but rest is perhaps the single most important part of recovery.